michirem/teamFiveProject/README.md

 # TeamfiveProject

+This was the Front End project we created as a team of 5.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.

 ## Development server